A Classic Film from an Iconic Director

 “Close Encounters of the Third Kind” is a Steven Spielberg classic, both written and directed by him.
 The protagonist of the film is Roy Neary, played by Richard Dreyfuss, who seems to have a fairly typical family, with a fairly typical life and a fairly typical job working for the electric company.

 We then discover the source of these random appearances of objects around the world.
-It turns out that the missing Navy officers and Air Force pilots, as well as a good number of other missing folks, had been abducted by these aliens some years before, and they returned to bring them back to Earth, seemingly unharmed and they haven’t aged as well.
+It turns out that the missing Navy officers and Air Force pilots, as well as a good number of other missing folks, had been abducted by these aliens some years before.
+They returned to bring them back to Earth, seemingly unharmed, and they haven’t aged, as well.
 Of course, little Barry is returned as well, quite unharmed and quite happy that they “played” with him.
 It is a happy ending.
 Roy decides, along with a few others, that they will join the aliens back to their world.
 Jillian is reunited with Barry, and Roy goes off into space to get some answers to his million questions.

 What Makes "Close Encounters" a Classic?

 What makes this film a classic?
 Indeed, it leaves us with many questions.
 It has a happy ending and all of that jazz, but what happens to Roy?
 A film like this does not really have to provide all of the answers.
 That is the beauty of this film.
 You can watch it and wonder why everything happens.
 We are left with a great many questions.
 Why did Roy leave Earth?
 What did he have to go back to?
 He had no home now.
 His wife was through with him and he had no job.
 The aliens had the answers to his questions.